astelrastogi/Tetris/README.md

 ## How to run the engine
 1. `make clean`
 2. `make tetris`
-3. Write your code in our language in [test](https://github.com/astelrastogi/Tetris/blob/main/test) file
+3. Write your code in our language in [test](https://github.com/astelrastogi/Tetris/blob/main/test1) file
-4. `./a.out < test`
+4. `./a.out < test1`